Bluwolf00/GOLWeb/README.md

 - Join link - Direct link toward the community discord where most of the organisation and logistics is maintained.
 - Use of Database - The website uses a database for any persistant data and relations such as member details and awards.

 > **Important Note**: Sensitive member details such as: Real name, contact details and other personal information are **NOT** stored anywhere within this system.
-There is no requirement as of yet for this information, though, if the need for such information is ever present.
-Proper processes will be followed to ensure security and protection of said data.
+There is no requirement as of yet for this information.
+However, if the need for such information ever arises, proper processes will be followed to ensure security and protection of said data.

 ## Planned Features
 TBA